-From our practice experience, this is what we suggest that our clients do and usually the male partner maintains the SMSF as it is their name which is used for the fund.
+From our practice experience, this is what we suggest that our clients do and usually the male partner maintains the SMSF as it is their family name which is used as the funds legal name, typically.

 - If the separation is not amicable, typically each partner engages a lawyer and these are some steps to take.